dokku/dokku/docs/nginx.md

   - `ADD` it to your dockerfile `WORKDIR`

 ### Example Custom Template
+Use case: add an `X-Served-By` header to requests
 ```
 upstream {{ .APP }} {
 {{ range .DOKKU_APP_LISTENERS | split " " }}